Is the world ready for the next level in connectivity?

 The telecommunications industry has access to massive amounts of data.
 However, it needs research and development to fully understand customer behaviour and build real business value.
 Driven by innovation and longer-term cost efficiencies, the Internet of Things creates new opportunities, enables new sources of revenue, and helps solve many real-world problems.

-IoT allows for telecommunication companies to manage changing network usage patterns efficiently and affordability.
+IoT allows for telecommunication companies to manage changing network usage patterns efficiently and affordably.
 Furthermore, IoT technology will allow telecom companies to monitor and plan maintenance more effectively, optimise bandwidth and coverage to boot download times, and improve customer service by reducing dropped calls and service wait times.
 Ultimately, minimising the revenue lost to service disruption.

 Opportunities that await Telecommunications when IoT arrives on the scene.